tubearchivist/tubearchivist/README.md

 - Video files created by Tube Archivist need to be **mp4** video files for best browser compatibility.
 - Every limitation of **yt-dlp** will also be present in Tube Archivist.
 If **yt-dlp** can't download or extract a video for any reason, Tube Archivist won't be able to either.
 - For now this is meant to be run in a trusted network environment.

+## Donate
+The best donation to **Tube Archivist** is your time, take a look at the [contribution page](CONTRIBUTING) to get started.
+Second best way to support the development is to provide for caffeinated beverages:
+* [Paypal.me](https://paypal.me/bbilly1) for a one time coffee
+* [Paypal Subscription](https://www.paypal.com/webapps/billing/plans/subscribe?plan_id=P-03770005GR991451KMFGVPMQ) for a monthly coffee
+* [co-fi.com](https://ko-fi.com/bbilly1) for an alternative platform